 Instructions

-1. Preheat grill to medium-high. ( see notes to pan-sear)
+1. Preheat grill to medium-high. ( See notes to pan-sear or air fry)

-2. Combine all the burger ingredients in a medium bowl and mix well using hands.
-With wet hands, shape into 3 burgers, 1-inch thick.
-Place on a plate in the fridge.
+2. Combine all the burger ingredients in a medium bowl using a fork, breaking apart the ground turkey.
+Using a wet hand, knead until mixed well.
+It will feel very tender.
+With damp hands, shape into 3-4 burgers, compressing and tidying up the edges.
+Place on a plate in the fridge until ready to grill.

-3. Toss the slaw ingredients together in a medium bowl.
+3. Toss the Asian slaw ingredients together in a medium bowl.
+(You could do this up to a day ahead).

-5. Grill patties on a well-greased, pre-heated grill 4-5 minutes each side until golden and cooked through.
+5. Grill patties on a well-greased, pre-heated grill 4-5 minutes each side until golden and cooked through to 160F.
+(They will continue to cook to a perfect 165F).

 6. Toast or grill the buns.